 Cristina Saenz de Tejada, PhD

 Cristina Sáenz de Tejada is a Spanish teacher at an independent school in Baltimore and joined OCHO in 2007 as a translator.
 Since then, she has served several roles in the organization from translator to medical coordinator to logistic director of the annual brigade.
-She is currently in her second year as President of OCHO recruiting young volunteers, serving as the main contact with our partners in Honduras, and continuing her passion for designing cross-cultural, mutually-beneficial partnerships.
+As President of OCHO she is involved in recruiting young volunteers, serving as the main contact with our partners in Honduras, and continuing her passion for designing cross-cultural, mutually-beneficial partnerships.

 Board of Directors